lagleki/livla/README.md

 # Installation

+* clone the repository via git
+* `cd` into the repo folder and `git submodule update --init --recursive`
 * install Docker or podman.
 Works only under Docker/podman.
 * copy `default-config/config.json` to `data/config.json`
         - edit appropriately, you will need a password for your IRC bot